What is Connections?

 - Kayak at Lake Powell

 A competitive outlet for students to test their individual and team skills against club teams from other universities.
-Sports include baseball, cycling, hockey, lacrosse, racquetball, rodeo, rugby, soccer (M), swimming, ultimate, and volleyball.
+Sports include baseball, cycling, hockey, lacrosse, racquetball, rodeo, rugby, soccer (Men's), swimming, ultimate, and volleyball.

 Fitness & Wellness